 The payment providers which we use are PayPal and Stripe.

 Do we share your personal information with anyone else?

 We keep your information confidential, but may disclose it to our personnel (including personnel in our group companies), suppliers or subcontractors (including our cloud-based data processing, data analytics and payment service providers) as well as to our trusted third party service providers insofar as it is reasonably necessary for the purposes set out in this policy, provided that they do not make independent use of the information and have agreed to adhere to the rules set out in this policy.
 In some instances, this data sharing may involve the transfer of information outside the EU.
 Please see our section on International Data Transfers below.

 [By group company, we mean our subsidiaries, our ultimate holding company and its subsidiaries, as defined with reference to the definitions of “holding undertaking” and “subsidiary undertaking” in section 1162 of the UK Companies Act 2006.]

-We will not pass your information on to third parties for marketing purposes unless you have provided your consent, in which event the advertisements that appear when you visit our Website will be targeted to provide you with more relevant advertising content and you may receive communications from third parties offering similar or related services to us.
+We will not pass your information on to third parties for marketing purposes unless you have provided your consent, in which event the advertisements that appear when you visit our Websites will be targeted to provide you with more relevant advertising content and you may receive communications from third parties offering similar or related services to us.

 Your choices and rights in relation to personal data which we process relating to you